Sam Darnold Player Prop Bets for NFL Week 6 | Carolina vs. Minnesota 10/17/2021

 Sam Darnold Player Prop Bets for NFL Week 6 - Carolina vs. Minnesota

-Before Sam Darnold hits the field for Sunday's game, which starts at 1:00 PM ET on FOX, here are some key facts and figures you should know ahead of placing a bet on his player prop betting options.
-Darnold and the Carolina Panthers (3-2) meet the Minnesota Vikings (2-3) in Week 6 at Bank of America Stadium.
+There will be player prop bet markets available for Sam Darnold ahead of Sunday's NFL action at 1:00 PM ET live on FOX.
+Darnold and the Carolina Panthers (3-2) hit the field against the Minnesota Vikings (2-3) in Week 6 at Bank of America Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.